 Top 20 Most Popular Chinese Desserts

-There is an old saying in China: “Food is the most important thing for the people.”
-Food is something we think about every day.
-For many people, the charm of traditional Chinese desserts, made in the wooden molds, is not only about the food but also about hometown flavor and hometown culture.
+There is an old saying in China that emphasizes the significance of food in people’s lives: “Food holds the utmost importance for the people.”
+It is a constant thought that occupies our minds on a daily basis.
+For many people, the charm of traditional Chinese desserts, made in wooden molds, is not only about the food but also about hometown flavor and hometown culture.

 These tastes are rooted in our memories and feelings and are never forgotten.
 Let’s take a look at the top 20 most popular desserts in China.
-How many did you eat as a child?
+How many of them did you try as a child?

-Worshiping the moon is a very old custom in China and mooncakes were originally offered up to the God of the moon.
-Today, they are shared to celebrate the Mid-Autumn Festival.
+In China, the tradition of moon worship has a long history, with mooncakes originally being offered as a tribute to the Moon God.
+Nowadays, they are shared and enjoyed as part of the festive celebrations during the Mid-Autumn Festival.
 Eating mooncakes and watching the moon at the festival is a custom in both North and South China.